Challenges M&E companies face today – Part III

 Using one powerful system that does everything, solves everything

-- Media/Digital Asset Management – You can organise your content with LAPIS – ingest, store, archive, review, approve, edit, and share your content.
+- Media/Digital Asset Management – You can organize your content with Profuz LAPIS – ingest, store, archive, review, approve, edit, and share your content.
 Post-production is one of the most complex areas of the business.
-You can keep your business up to date LAPIS which was built to be seamlessly connected to external tools to adapt to any customised need.
+You can keep your business up to date with Profuz LAPIS which was built to be seamlessly connected to external tools to adapt to any customized need.

 The broadcasting world is traditionally conservative.
 My opinion is that in recent years the quality of mainstream channels dropped significantly.
 Many companies are effectively trying to replace human knowledge with technologies that are not quite ready yet just to lower costs.
 Therefore, either the technology in the years to come will improve and move closer to high-quality established standards, or alternatively, consumers will lower their expectations.

 The challenge of how to cope with future change is to find technology solutions today that are user-friendly, malleable and future-proof to cope with tomorrow.

 The systems that companies purchase need to be able to adapt to constantly changing business environments.
 Modern technologies are built on top of this understanding and are offering new SaaS business models and software and infrastructure.

 Acquiring technology is a long-term investment.
 Having technology where features and functionalities can be added or removed without losing any information or costing any time to the organization is strategic and what forward-thinking technology like LAPIS offers.

 The best solutions have everything within a single system making them capable of handling multiple content types and formats, tasks, workflows and processes.
 Profuz LAPIS achieves this goal by simplifying processes for the good of the organization as a whole, thereby allowing people to be more creative and do what they do best.
 It’s a WIN-WIN solution.